Dinna-ux/Crowdfunding_ETL/README.md

 * **Results** folder
   * 4 `.csv` files containing result outputs
 * `ETL_mini_project_team4.ipynb` containing main code for this project
+* `Crowdfunding_ETL_Project2_Screenshots.docx` containing screenshots of all sections of this project as completed

 ## Background